New Testament Textual Criticism

-While there are approximately 400 thousand differences or variants spread out between the Greek manuscripts extent to us, only 0.5% of them are significant enough to warrant concern.
+There are approximately 400 thousand differences or variants spread out between the Greek manuscripts extent to us.
+However, only 0.5% of them are significant enough to warrant concern.
 The rest represent irregular spellings, differences in the order of words, punctuation, grammar, and scribal errors (see here).
-Such variants in no way impact the overall meaning of the text.
-However, the few variants that do merit careful examination are the difference between a good translation and a really poor one.
+The few variants that may actually impact the meaning of the text merit careful examination and represent the difference between a good translation and a really poor one.
 Thankfully, the roughly 1,500-2,000 variants that fall within the 0.5% of significant variants are easy enough to avoid since they exist predominantly in the Alexandrian text stream.

 Alexandrian Vs. Byzantine

 Between 95%-98% of all NT manuscripts belong to the Byzantine/Majority text family and less than 2% represent the Alexandrian family, which is very significant in terms of broad testimony.
 The Vaticanus and Sinaiticus which make up the Alexandrian text type are about 85% identical to the Byzantine.
-The 15% variance between the two accounts for about 6,500 differences.
-Now while the majority of these differences are insignificant, a large portion of them are significant enough to merit concern and do indeed impact theology.
-In fact, they even call into question the very integrity of the NT text.
-And this is why so many skeptics like Bart Ehrman exist to challenge the claims of the NT.
+The 15% variance between the two accounts for a total of 6,500 differences.
+While the majority of these differences are small and insignificant, a few of them are significant enough to call into question the integrity of the NT text and threaten Christian theology.
+This is the main reason why skeptics like Bart Ehrman exist to challenge the claims of the NT.
 Take for instance the following three examples where depending on which variants are chosen, errors of fact and theology exist and Jesus is made to look like a liar: